kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Spent a lot of time today solving silly mistakes, and falling asleep but I got most of the addresses part done.
 Now left with editing addresses, and changing passwords!

 **Link to work:**

+### Day 37 : 11th Feb Sunday, 2018

+**Today's Progress:** Google Apps Script, FreeCodeCamp

+**Thoughts:** Read up on lines and lines of code but I don't completely understand what's going on...
+But managed to follow a tutorial and build the following:
+1st Project - Using event data from an excel sheet, build a Google Form that gets user's RSVP for the different events.
+Thereafter, send a google calendar invite to the user, and provide them with a google doc containing instructions :)

+2nd Project - Publish a webpage with Google Script, and retrieve JSON from an API and display it.

+Google Script actually has loads of potential to make using Google Tools easier!

+Also, managed to finish the last Intermediate Algorithm challenge on FCC!
+It was kinda challenging as it dealt with returning a function, and then calling it as a IIFE (Immediately Invoked Function Expression).
+Shall aim to finish the Advanced Algo's by this week!

+**Link to work:**

+### Day 38 : 12th Feb Monday, 2018

+**Today's Progress:** Google Apps Script

+**Thoughts:** Managed to get the HTML and CSS working with Google Script!
+But the JS really works in a funny way... guess GS is a good tool to deal with the other Google Products but not really nice when just working with the default HTML webpage structure :/

+**Link to work:**